 Standing Up to Moisture

-Along with being denser, another reason porcelain tile stands up better in outdoor areas is because it has a low water absorption rate.
+Along with being denser, another reason porcelain tile stands up better for a choice for tiles to be used for outdoors because it has a low water absorption rate.
 In order for a manufacturer to call a tile certified porcelain, it must pass the American Society for Testing and Materials (ASTM) C373 test with a water absorption rate of 0.5 percent or less.
 To pass this test, a tile is weighed, boiled for five hours, and then left to sit in water for 24 hours.
 Finally, it’s weighed again.
 If it gains less than half of 1 percent of water from its dry weight, it’s considered strong enough to receive the porcelain title and a rating of impervious.

 Manufacturing Process for Ceramic and Porcelain Tile